pow-auth/pow/lib/extensions/email_confirmation/README.md

 If you want your user to be automatically confirmed in test and seed, you just have to set `email_confirmed_at: DateTime.utc_now()`.

-If you would like to use the appropriate Pow method instead, you should call `PowEmailConfirmation.Ecto.Context.confirm_email([otp_app: :my_app], user)`.
+If you would like to use the appropriate Pow method instead, you should call `PowEmailConfirmation.Ecto.Context.confirm_email(user, otp_app: :my_app)`.